 In another 20 kilometers, it hit us again.

 This rain was less dramatic but no less oppressive.
 This was painful rain.
 This was the kind of rain that beats the shit out of you just because it knows it can, and is kind of bored while it does it.
 No need to make a big show, just punch you in the face a bunch of times and it’s over.
 We rode through this rain for another 20 minutes.
-We finally went through a tunnel and when we came out the other side, the rain was gone, and we were riding next to a beautiful grey lake with reeds sticking up out of it near the shoreline.
+We finally went through a tunnel and when we came out the other side, the rain was gone, and we were riding next to a still grey lake with reeds bristling the shoreline.

 “Fuck it!
 We’ll do it in the rain!”